Atnabon/ketari/README.md

 ## 🚀Home page:

-The home page will include the features Navbar, Banner section, job trading where user can find latest jobs, customer review where user can see our all customer brand name.
-Feature job section, subscribe section, footer section
+The home page will include the features Navbar, Banner section,footer section, job trading where user can find latest jobs, customer review where user can see our all customer brand name.

 ## 🚀Category: